Insights into the physics of neutron star interiors from pulsar glitches: Dynamical constraints from spin-up observations

 \subsection{Models with three rigid components}

 The minimal glitch model which allows for an overshoot requires at least three rigid components.
-This can be formally obtained from the two-component fluid equations \eqref{qser} and \eqref{omVeq} by splitting the whole superfluid domain in two non-overlapping regions \citep{montolimagistrelli+2020}.
-Taking the average over these two regions -- see the discussion below \eqref{tau_rigid} -- gives us the three-component analogue of the Baym's model,
+This can be formally obtained from the two-component fluid equations \eqref{qser} and \eqref{omVeq} by splitting the whole superfluid domain into two non-overlapping regions \cite{montolimagistrelli+2020}.
+Taking the average over these two regions -- see the discussion below \eqref{tau_rigid} -- gives us the three-component analogue of the body-averaged model in Sec.~\ref{sec:2c},

 where $p$ indicates the normal (observable) component, $i = 1,2$ labels the two superfluid regions, $x_i = I_i/I$ is the moment of inertia fraction of the region $i$ and $b_i$ is the inverse of the coupling timescale between the $i$ region and the normal component.
 The normal fraction $x_p=1-x_1-x_2$ is not an independent parameter of the model.
 The system \eqref{eq:3c} can be solved analytically.
 Following the same notation used in \eqref{struzzo}, the angular velocity residue with respect to the steady-state spin-down law reads